What is Exercise Physiology

 - Workplace assessments

-Do I need a referral?
+Do I need a referral for an Exercise Physiologists?

-No. you can seek the assistance of an Exercise Physiologist independently and self-refer.
+No. You can seek the assistance of an Exercise Physiologist independently and self-refer.
 It is also claimable under Private Health as a separate allowance to Physiotherapy.

 How do I book an appointment with an Exercise Physiologist?